Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Literature Overview

 \subsection{Multi-Objective MDPs}

-There is a rich literature on single-objective MDPs, including the Lagrangian formulation~\cite{puterman1994markov} and the constrained formulation~\cite{altman2021constrained}.
-These formulations play a central role in goal-oriented semantic communications (see, e.g.,~\cite{luo2025semantic, luo2025cost, luo2025role}).
-To tackle the value of communication problem, we need to resort to multi-objective MDPs, which involve multiple, potentially dependent and conflicting objectives.
-However, the \emph{exact} characterization of the Pareto frontier, even for two objectives, is a non-trivial task~\cite{roijers2013survey, chatterjee2006markov, chatterjee2007markov}.
+There is a rich literature on single-objective MDPs, including Lagrangian formulations~\cite{puterman1994markov} and constrained formulations~\cite{altman1999constrained}.
+These formulations play a central role in communication system design~\cite{luo2025information}.
+In this work, we adopt a multi-objective MDP framework to characterize the value of communication.
+However, computing the exact Pareto front, even for two objectives, is a nontrivial task~\cite{roijers2013survey, chatterjee2006markov, chatterjee2007markov}.

-There are two main approaches to multi-objective MDPs: the \emph{scalarization} method and the \emph{evolutionary} method.
-However, only approximate or partial solutions can be obtained.
-In the scalarization approach, the multiple objectives are combined into a single objective using a weighted sum (i.e., the Lagrangian formulation)~\cite{gabor1998multi, barrett2008learning} or other functional mapping~\cite{van2013scalarized}, allowing standard single-objective MDP techniques to be applied.
-However, it yields only a \emph{single} Pareto point per weight configuration, requiring multiple runs to explore different parts of the frontier~\cite{vamplew2011empirical}.
-Moreover, as we shall show, traversing all weights is neither practical nor meaningful, since it can identify only finitely many points on the frontier.
+There are two main approaches to multi-objective MDPs: single-objective methods and multi-policy methods.
+However, both yield only approximate or partial solutions.
+In the first category, multiple objectives are reduced to a single-objective problem through either a Lagrangian formulation, which combines the objectives using a weighted sum~\cite{roijers2013survey, vamplew2011empirical}, or a constrained formulation, which optimizes one objective subject to constraints on the others~\cite{altman1999constrained, miettinen1999nonlinear}.
+Although such methods allow standard MDP techniques to be applied, they yield only a \emph{single} Pareto point per parameter configuration, requiring multiple runs to explore different parts of the front.

-Evolutionary methods, in contrast, \emph{approximate} the Pareto frontier by exploring a population of policies in a single run.
-For example, the vector-valued dynamic programming~\cite{white1982multi} computes a set of non-stationary Pareto-optimal policies; however, it is computationally infeasible to enumerate all Pareto-optimal policies.
-This algorithm was later modified in~\cite{wiering2007computing} to accelerate computation by restricting the search to stationary deterministic policies.
-Similarly, the convex hull value iteration~\cite{barrett2008learning} computes a set of deterministic policies that form the convex hull of the Pareto frontier.
-The Pareto Q-learning~\cite{van2014multi} maintains a vector Q-table to identify a set of deterministic policies.
-Nevertheless, existing evolutionary algorithms do not provide formal guarantees regarding the optimality or quality of the solutions they produce.
+Multi-policy methods, in contrast, \emph{approximate} the Pareto front by computing a set of policies in a single run.
+For example, vector-valued dynamic programming~\cite{white1982multi} computes a set of nonstationary Pareto-optimal policies.
+This algorithm was modified in~\cite{wiering2007computing} to accelerate computation by restricting the search to stationary deterministic policies.
+Similarly, convex hull value iteration~\cite{barrett2008learning} computes a set of deterministic policies that form the convex hull of the Pareto front.
+Pareto Q-learning~\cite{van2014multi} maintains a vector Q-table to identify a set of deterministic policies.
+Nevertheless, existing multi-policy algorithms do not provide formal guarantees on the optimality or quality of the solutions they produce.